nupur06p/ethernaut-challenge/Token/Solution.md

 # Token

-In the Token challenge, we have the below complexity to beat the level:
+In this challenge, we have the below complexity to beat the level:

 "The goal of this level is for you to hack the basic token contract.